Joseph Addabbo Jr.: New York State Senate

 By 2008, Republican state Senator Serphin R. Maltese had served the southern Queens district for ten terms, despite the district leaning Democratic.
 Facing term limits in the Council in 2009, Addabbo decided to challenge Maltese.
 In a good year for Democrats, Addabbo defeated Maltese 57% to 43%.
 In 2010, Addabbo was re-elected, defeating Republican New York City Councilmember Anthony Como in 2010.

 In 2011, Addabbo voted for same-sex marriage legislation that passed the Senate and became law.
 This vote was a change in position, as Addabbo had been one of a handful of Democratic votes against the bill when it was defeated in the Senate in 2009.

 In the Senate, Addabbo serves as the Chair of the Senate Racing, Gaming and Wagering Committee.

 In 2024, Governor Kathy Hochul vetoed Addabbo's bill that would have expedited the licensing of new casinos in the New York City metropolitan area.

+In 2025, he authored legislation mandating that MTA subway trains have a two-person crew.
+Critics described two-person crews as costly and unnecessary, as most of the world’s major train lines have either one-person crews or have moved to full automation.

+Addabbo has been a perennial sponsor of iGaming or online gambling legislation that would allow existing sportsbooks operators to offer casino games like slot machines, Texas Hold'em poker or live dealer table games.
+Additionally, the seven state licensed casinos would have the opportunity to apply for licenses as well.
+As of June 2026, the bill has yet reach the Senate floor for a vote.